4 Proven Ways to Brand Your Book Series + a Free Tool to Test Your Current Covers

 1. Same Cover Concept with Small Differences

 This is the easiest branding option for book covers is coming up with one design concept and then changing small elements of it while keeping 80-90% of it the same otherwise.
 This can be as simple as changing the color of the entire cover or swapping one color for another on a single element.
 In the case of the latter, the single element is usually the one that stands out the most.
-As this is one of the easiest options to produce, it is often the least expensive and fastest.
+As this is the easiest option to produce, it is often the least expensive and fastest.

 2. Different Cover Concepts with One ”Signature Element”

-A good example would be Russell Blake using the same font for author name across all his books, even though he also has his separate series branded and look different too.
+A good example would be Russell Blake using the same font for author’s name across all his books, even though he also has his separate series branded and look different too.
 You can see both examples here, but the font of the author’s name stays the same.
-So it’s almost double branding, author can have a specific font + different ”feel” for each brand.
+So it’s almost double branding, the author can have a specific font + different ”feel” for each brand.
 In the 2nd series shown above, the font has more treatment and effect so it looks a bit different but is still the same.

-3. Traditional Series
+3. Traditional Series Look

 The most common and strongest series branding is to keep the general color scheme, font, and, if possible, placement the same while rotating the main image.
 It’s a traditional way to do things and it will always work.
 It’s very easy to recognize for the readers, looks great and when working with a book cover designer it’s not as expensive as making covers for individual books.
-Many designers offer a series branding discount for this type of work, so you don’t need to pay for each cover as a completely new one.
-Another example of similar branding below:

 4. Clever, Multi-Piece Designs (Or Puzzle Designs)